godwokenrises/godwoken/gwos/README.md

 ### Custodian lock

 Rollup uses the custodian lock to hold the deposited assets.
-Custodian lock's args is a structure `CustodianLockArgs`, the field `deposit_block_number` represents the block number that the deposit is processed.
+Custodian lock's args is a structure `CustodianLockArgs`, the field `deposit_block_timepoint` represents the block that the deposit is processed.

-The `deposit_block_number` also denotes whether the custodian lock is finalized or unfinalized.
+The `deposit_block_timepoint` also denotes whether the custodian lock is finalized or unfinalized.
 For unfinalized custodian cells, once the deposit block is reverted, these cells must be also reverted to the deposit cells.
 For finalized custodian cells, since they are finalized, we can free merge or split these cells.